mrozowjj/reading-notes/README.md

 # Jesse's Code Fellows Reading-Notes
-My reading journal for Code Fellows
+This is a page with my reading notes from the Code Fellow bootcamp that I'm currently enrolled in.
+Below you'll see a link to all of my reading journal from the 102 and 201 classes.

 I'm Jesse Mrozowski and I'm taking a Code Fellows bootcamp to learn how to code again after 14 years away from software development.

 Link to my [github page](https://github.com/mrozowjj)

-## Reading Notes Page
-This is a page with my reading notes from the Code Fellow bootcamp that I'm currently enrolled in.
-Below you'll see a link to all of my reading notes from the 102 and 201 classes.

 ## Table of Contents